-The staff of the NSVRC is guided and assisted by a diverse and distinguished National Council committed to ending sexual violence.
-Advisory Council members serve three-year terms during which time they participate in quarterly conference calls, annual meetings, committee work, and provide consultation on a variety of topics as needed.
-To nominate someone for the NSVRC Advisory Council please complete the information requested in the Nomination Form.
-Nominations are reviewed periodically.
+The NSVRC staff is guided and assisted by a diverse and distinguished national Advisory Council committed to ending sexual violence.
+Council members serve a three-year term during which time they participate in quarterly conference calls, annual meetings, committee work, and provide consultation on a variety of topics as needed.
+To nominate yourself or someone else (with their permission) for the NSVRC Advisory Council please complete the information requested in the following form.
+Nominations are reviewed annually.

 Health Scientist/Project Officer